lavoragine/unaGalaxiaDeLuciernagas/md/es/unaGalaxiaDeLuciernagas.md

 Miré.

-Vi que les habían cogido, a Oriol y a ÉL.
+Vi que les habían cogido, a Oriol y a Él.

 Los tenían encañonados.